 Tip: if you rely on medical equipment that requires electric power, ask your utility company if the medical equipment qualifies you to be listed as a life-sustaining equipment customer.
 Learn more about listing as a life-sustaining equipment customer.

-Public Service Electric and Gas Company – Long Island (PSEG LI)
+Public Service Electric and Gas Company – Long Island (PSEG Long Island)